ouspg/CompSec/Lab5_ChipWhisperer/README.md

 First we discuss about theory of attack against RSA implementation and after that instructions for this task and what to return are given.

 TODO: pre-recorded trace possibility?
 How made?
-Some fast project and snippet to copy traces
+Some fast project and snippet to copy traces, must be rethink if possible

 ### Theory